scope-lab-vu/deep-nn-car/README.md

 4) Application of software health management techniques (https://dl.acm.org/citation.cfm?id=1988010)

-# Citation
+# Research with DeepNNCar

-The paper on DeepNNCar "Augmenting Learning Components for Safety in Resource Constrained Autonomous Robots" can be found at https://128.84.21.199/abs/1902.02432
+The paper using DeepNNCar platform "Augmenting Learning Components for Safety in Resource Constrained Autonomous Robots" can be found at https://128.84.21.199/abs/1902.02432